 It's worth keeping in mind that extensions will slow down your browser and your computer.
 Some are inefficient, others are badly coded and buggy.
 But in general, the more Chrome apps installed, the slower your browsing experience will inevitably be.
 Microsoft Edge performs better than Chrome though, so there's another reason to switch.

-Freelance writers and bloggers are always on the lookout for new opportunities, people to collaborate with, and websites to write guest posts and get backlinks from.
-These are all important parts of growing your freelance writing business.
+Freelance writers and bloggers are always on the lookout for new opportunities, people to collaborate with, and websites to write guest posts for and get backlinks from.
+These are all important parts of growing your freelance writing business or building a blog.
 But finding the right contacts on websites can be a pain.
-That’s where Hunter’s Chrome Extension can save you time and stop you from ending up in the spam folder.
+That’s where Hunter’s Email Finder can save you time and stop you from ending up in the spam folder.

 Hunter shows you where it scraped the email addresses from and how reliable they are.
 Save them to a prospecting list for your outreach campaigns.
 Hunter even offers a free email outreach platform for this exact purpose.